-The INPUT control determines the input gain of the first gain stage and thus the level that the following electronics stages operate at.
-Overdriving the input gain stage may be a desirable tonal characteristic of your playing style, the amber O/D LED provides a visual indication of the status of the drive signal level and how much preamp overdrive is being achieved.
-When using significant overdriven tones, you may find it helpful to back down on the TREBLE EQ a little bit to reduce harshness and also to reduce the BASS EQ to increase the clarity and impact.
+The INPUT control determines the input gain of the first gain stage and thus the level at which the following electronics stages operate.
+Overdriving the input gain stage may be a desirable tonal characteristic of your playing style and the amber O/D LED provides a visual indication of the status of the drive signal level and how much preamp overdrive is being achieved.
+When using significant overdriven tones, you may find it helpful to back down on the TREBLE EQ a little bit to reduce harshness and also to reduce the BASS EQ or increase the HIGHPASS FILTER frequency to increase the clarity and impact.